bryanbraun/poor-mans-styleguide/README.md

 # Poor Man's Styleguide

-This frontend styleguide template contains many common elements in HTML and [(Github Flavored) Markdown](https://help.github.com/articles/github-flavored-markdown).
-It's desiged to be copied and pasted into your CMS as a quick-and-dirty styleguide.
+A quick-and-dirty frontend styleguide, designed to be copied and pasted into your CMS.

+It contains all common page elements, in HTML and [(Github Flavored) Markdown](https://help.github.com/articles/github-flavored-markdown) formats.

 If you'd like to contribute, make your changes to both the [markdown](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/README.md) and [HTML](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html) files.
-If the elements won't render in markdown (like forms, for example), you can just add them to the final section of [index.html](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html).
+If the elements can not be represented in markdown (like forms, for example), you can just add them to the final section of [index.html](https://github.com/bryanbraun/poor-mans-styleguide/blob/gh-pages/index.html).

 **[See the full demo at poormansstyleguide.com](http://poormansstyleguide.com)**